 Tea tree oil is an extract from a plant native to Australia.
 Tea tree oil was used as a topical treatment by the Aboriginal people for centuries.

 Tea tree oil has been proposed as a topical treatment for herpes labialis (the common cold sore), but it does not appear to be effective.
-Laboratory studies have shown that tea tree oil was effective against MRSA (methicillin-resistant Staphylococcus aureus), a type of staph infection that's resistant to many antibiotics.
+Some laboratory studies have suggested that tea tree oil may be effective against MRSA (methicillin-resistant Staphylococcus aureus), a type of staph infection that's resistant to many antibiotics.
 Although these studies are promising, more research needs to be done.

-How much tea tree oil should you take?
+How much tea tree oil should you use?

 Tea tree oil is only a topical treatment it should never be taken by mouth.